xcheng85/tennis-shop-app/README.md

 ng generate service grandslam-player-v1
 ```

+10. AppConfig and DI
+InjectionToken: like key in the ioc

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.